bright/new-www/content/jobs/devops-engineer.md

 * the ability to work independently as well as in a team
 * very good communication skills in English and Polish(both written and spoken)

-## nice-to-haves
+## nice-to-havesnice-to-haves

+* experience with cloud providers like Azure, or Google Cloud
 * knowledge of TypeScript or Java/Kotlin
-* experience with Kubernetes and Terraform
+* experience with Kubernetes
 * knowledge about security

-## what you will find in our Bright Team 🧡
+* ## what you will find in our Bright Team 🧡
 * real impact on the implemented solutions and project growth
 * continuous **feedback culture**
 * **mentoring programme** and regular 1:1 meetings